Sahandfer/PatientHub/docs/docs/components/clients/patientact.md

     "core_belief_theme": "I am helpless",
     "attachment_style": "anxious"
   },
-  "situation": "The patient is preoccupied with the conviction that a serious physical illness is being missed...", "disease_key": "anxiety_disorder"
+  "situation": "The patient is preoccupied with the conviction that a serious physical illness is being missed ...", "disease_key": "anxiety_disorder"
 }
 ```

-## Tuning Guide

-Lower the disclosure levels in a character's memory to make the case easier — more of the profile is reachable from the opening trust of `2.5`.

-Set `use_trust_gating=false` when you want to measure the pipeline's contribution alone: every topic-matched item is retrieved regardless of trust, while reactions and behaviors are still planned.

-Set `use_pipeline=false` to keep trust-gated disclosure but let the model decide tone freely.
-This is the closer of the two ablations to a conventional role-play client.

-Set `use_memory=false` to fall back to a full-profile system prompt with no retrieval at all.